tynrare/useful-tips/linux.md

 - ctrl-B Move cursor backward one character; same as the left arrow key.
 - alt-F Move cursor forward one word.
 - alt-B Move cursor backward one word.
-- ctrl-L Clear the screen and
+- ctrl-L Clear the screen and move the cursor to the top left corner.
+The clear command does the same thing.

 ### Editing
 - ctrl-D Delete the character at the cursor location.